Bargaining is not an accepted practice. You are expected to pay advertised rates.

 - Authorities are strict about drink driving, and even a couple of drinks can put you over the legal limit of 0.05% blood-alcohol level.
 Drivers detected under the influence of alcohol are liable to receive stiff penalties and a possible prison sentence.

 - Always treat drugs with a great deal of caution.
-In Denmark all forms of cannabis are officially illegal.
+In Denmark, possession of cannabis for recreational use is illegal.

 - Newspapers & Magazines Jyllands-Posten, Politiken and Berlingske are the leading Danish-language newspapers.
 Danish news in English is available in the CPH Post (www.cphpost.dk), published in print every two to three weeks (website updated daily); and online at The Local (www.thelocal.dk).